Rockies vs. Athletics Player Props Betting Odds

 Profar Stats

-- Profar enters this matchup looking to extend his two-game hit streak.
-In his last five games he is batting .250 with a double, three walks and two RBI.
+- Profar brings a three-game streak with at least one hit into this one.
+During his last five outings he is batting .300 with a double, three walks and two RBI.

 Profar Recent Games